k8spin/k8spin-operator/README.md

 - **Tenant**: A tenant can be created by an Organization administrator hosting **spaces**.
 The Tenant administrator can fix compute quotas and assign roles to users and/or groups.
 Tenants resources should fit into Organization resources.
-- **Space**: Tenant administrator can create Spaces.
-An space is an abstraction layer on top of a Namespace.
-A tenant administrator should assign quotas and roles to the Space.
+- **Space**: Tenant administrators can create Spaces.
+Space is an abstraction layer on top of a Namespace.
+A tenant administrator should assign quotas and roles to Space.
 Space resources should fit into Tenant resources.

 ## TL;DR